| |

 How To Make Steaks on a Blackstone Griddle

-1. Fire up the Blackstone griddle.
-Give it a good 10 minutes to get nice and hot.
-If you have multiple burners, use as many burners as you need to cook the steaks with at least a few inches between each steak.
+Fire up your Blackstone griddle and let it preheat for about 10 minutes until it’s nice and hot.
+If you’re using multiple burners, turn on as many as needed to allow at least a few inches of space between each steak.

-11. Top the steaks with about a tablespoon of that delish herb butter, let it melt into it, and enjoy!
+Top each steak with about 1 tablespoon of herb butter, let it melt over the surface, and serve immediately.
+Enjoy!

 What About Super Thin Steaks?